Moreh Responsibilities

 Assembly Leadership:

-• Recruit, train and oversee Assembly ministry staff and create a relational team culture for all workers.
+• Recruit, train, and oversee Assembly staff and create a relational team culture for all workers.

 • Look at the Assembly from a higher level in an effort to join ministry teams or departments for greater overall impact at the Assembly and within the community.